Columbus, OH Car Shipping: 2026 Costs & Routes

 We’re a scrappy team that looks forward to earning your business.

 See our Vehicle Shipping Tips for more details about how to prepare your vehicle for shipping.
-In Columbus, be sure to remove any Ohio toll tags (e.g., E‑ZPass), clear out personal or fragile items, leave a set of keys for the carrier, and take off any exterior accessories that could be damaged on the I‑71/I‑70 routes.
+In Columbus, be sure to remove any Ohio toll tags (such as E‑ZPass), take out loose interior items and exterior accessories, and leave a set of keys ready for the carrier.

 We accept all forms of payment.
 We can arrange credit cards or arrange for you to pay the carrier directly through cash/certified check.
 We even accept payment via Cash/Zelle/Venmo.